jerhon/www-honlsoft-com/content/blog/2020-06-12-calendar-application-msal.md

 There are three main pieces that are implemented in msal-angular I found useful for this project.

-* MsalModule - The angular module to import, it also can be used to supply the configuration.
+* MsalModule - The Angular module to import, it also can be used to supply the configuration.
 * MsalGuard - A route guard that redirects to an Azure AD login for a route if the person is not authenticated.
 * MsalInterceptor - Automatically injects authentication tokens on calls to the Microsoft Graph APIs.
 I will be talking about that more in a future post.

 ## Setting up the MsalModule

-First, the MsalModule needs to be setup.
+Next, the MsalModule needs to be setup.
 This includes some configuration about how to authenticate to the Azure App Registration.

 ```typescript
 const isIE = window.navigator.userAgent.indexOf("MSIE ") > -1 || window.navigator.userAgent.indexOf("Trident/") > -1;